Wisdom tooth extraction costs.

 Administration of intravenous (conscious) sedation.

 $250.00 - $400.00

-Although we have included the term analgesia here, you should not have to pay extra for you dentist to "numb up" your tooth with a local anesthetic ("novocaine") before it is extracted.
+You should not have to pay any additional fee for you dentist to "numb up" your tooth using a local anesthetic ("Novocaine").
 This should already be included in the price of the tooth's extraction.
-The items listed above refer to additional steps that may be opted for primarily as a means of patient management and helping the patient to better tolerate the extraction process.
+The items above refer to additional medications that may be opted for, primarily as a means of patient management and/or helping the patient to better cope with the extraction process.

-Most dentists would consider a consultation appointment to be an excellent way for a potential patient to learn the costs associated with the specific dental treatment they need and also as a way to meet them and experience the environment in which the dental treatment will be performed.
-Most dentists will likely charge an examination fee for this visit.
-The receptionist making your consultation appointment should be able to quote this fee for you precisely.
+A consultation appointment makes a great way for a potential patient to meet the dentist, discover their costs and experience the environment in which their treatment will be performed.
+Most dentists will likely charge a fee for this visit.
+The receptionist making your appointment should be able to quote this cost for you precisely.

-The receptionist may not know precisely what dental x-rays will be required during the examination and these can add to the cost of the consultation, but these are items that you would need no matter which dentist performed the extractions.
-After you have had your consultation appointment with the dentist, if you decide not to have them perform the treatment, or if you simply choose to get a second opinion, in most cases you can request that your x-rays be forwarded to another dental office.
+The receptionist may not know what dental x-rays will be required during your examination, and these can add to its cost.
+But these are items that you will need no matter who performs your extraction(s).
+After you've had your consultation, if you decide not to have your work performed at that office, or if you simply choose to get a second opinion, you can request that your x-rays be forwarded to another dentist.